Arcensoth/language-mcfunction/README.md

 This option can also be set on the user-level in `settings.json` or folder-level in `.vscode/settings.json`.

 ## Customize
-Currently available for the [version-specific grammars](#version-specific-grammars).
+Currently available for the [version-specific grammars].

 Scopes have been assigned with user customization in mind.
 If your editor allows scope overrides, this will make it easy to customize your own colours for a variety of scopes.